michaelbZA/my-website/content/posts/fc-series/08-finance-led-business-transformation.md

 ### Strategy Maps

-Building on the Balanced Scorecard, Kaplan and Norton developed Strategy Maps to visualize cause-and-effect relationships between strategic objectives.
+Building on the Balanced Scorecard, Kaplan and Norton developed Strategy Maps to visualise cause-and-effect relationships between strategic objectives.
 Strategy Maps show how:

-- Learning and growth initiatives develop organizational capabilities
+- Learning and growth initiatives develop organisational capabilities
 - Enhanced capabilities improve core processes
 - Improved processes deliver customer value
 - Customer value creation drives financial results

-As Kaplan notes, "Strategy Maps provide a visual representation of what an organization must do well in each of the four perspectives to execute its strategy successfully."
+As Kaplan notes, "Strategy Maps provide a visual representation of what an organisation must do well in each of the four perspectives to execute its strategy successfully."

 ### The Office of Strategy Management

-Recognizing that many organizations struggle with strategy execution, Kaplan proposed creating an Office of Strategy Management (OSM) to coordinate transformation efforts.
+Recognising that many organisations struggle with strategy execution, Kaplan proposed creating an Office of Strategy Management (OSM) to coordinate transformation efforts.
 The OSM's responsibilities include:

 - Strategy development and refinement
 - Strategy communication and education
-- Initiative management and prioritization
+- Initiative management and prioritisation
 - Strategy reviews and learning
 - Best practice identification and sharing